stevenarnold/lein-node-webkit-cljs-app-template/README.md

 A Leiningen template for Node-Webkit Clojurescript apps.

+NOTE: Currently this template assumes Windows and it provides the binary files for Node-Webkit runtime.

 # Usage

 NOTE: This has not been uploaded to clojars yet so for the time being simply